comodal/hash-overlay/README.md

 ## Supported Message Digest Algorithms

-All fixed-length message digest algorithms provided by Oracle JDK 9 and the latest BouncyCastleProvider are available.
+All fixed-length message digest algorithms from providers `SUN v9` and `Bouncy Castle v1.56` are available.
 See the [root source directory](src/systems.comodal.hash_overlay/java/systems/comodal/hash) for a quick look of all available algorithms.

 ## Project Goals

 * Fast hash look-ups (hashCode & equals).
 * Minimize memory usage.
-  * Best case, each Hash Object only holds a reference to the digest byte array.
-Worst case, an additional offset integer as well.
+  * Optimally, each Hash Object only holds a final reference to the digest byte array, and, if necessary, a final offset int.
   * Support overlaying of existing byte arrays which already contain digest data to avoid duplication.
+* Support big and little endian ordering to prevent the need to copy or reverse byte arrays.
 * Make the handling of message digests as convenient as possible without sacrificing performance.

 ## Example Usage